bcgov/enhanced-travel-screening/README.md

 - https://docs.docker.com/compose/install/

 To set up and run database, backend (server), and frontend (client) applications:
-- Run `make local` within the root folder of the project
+- Run `make build-local` within the root folder of the project
+- Run `make run-local`
+- The first time you run the application locally, you'll also need to seed the database collections and users:
+  - Run `make local-db-seed`

 To tear down your environment:
 - Run `make close-local`

-To migrate from dynamoDB to MongoDB/DocumentDB database:
-- Run DynamoDB
-  - `docker run -p 8000:8000 --name dynamoDB --network=enhanced-travel-screening_frontend amazon/dynamodb-local`
-  - `enhanced-travel-screening` represents the folder name of your project directory
-  - Keep in mind if you were not using
-- Run the migration script
-  - `make local-db-migration`

-To seed database, run:
-- `make local-db-seed`

 To run server tests:
 - Make sure containers are running
-  - `make local`
-- Shell into the server container by running
-  - `make local-server-workspace`
+  - `make run-local`
-  - `npm test`
-- or by running
-  - `make local-server-tests`
+- Run `make local-server-tests`

+Additional commands for local development with Docker can be found in the [Makefile](makefile).

 ### Using npm

 From both the client and the server folders, run `npm i` to install dependencies.

 - Add a hostname alias to your environment
-- - Edit your `/etc/hosts` filename
+  - Edit your `/etc/hosts` filename
-- - Add `127.0.0.1   server`
+  - Add `127.0.0.1   server`
 - Run client: `npm start` run within client folder
 - Start Database: `make run-local-db`
 - Once the DB is running, `npm run db:seed` to seed the database